 How to Build a Bear DIY Toy Wardrobe

-The rod hanging at the top wouldn’t work for what I wanted so I used a hand saw and cut through the center of the rod and it came out easy peasy.
+First, the rod at the top of the box had to be removed.
+Using a hand saw I made a cut through the center of the rod and it came out easy peasy.

 My daughter loves pink, so that is the color that the wardrobe was painted, inside and out.
 I did 2 coats and so far so good!

-I didn’t paint the center of the doors because I wanted to put in some cute patterned scrapbook paper there.
+I didn’t paint the center of the doors because that is where the patterned paper is going to go.

 After it was all painted the doors were sticking a little bit so my hubby took his Dremel and sanded down the edges of the doors so they wouldn’t stick anymore.